What Is the NATS National Apprenticeship Training Scheme?

 5. Sustainability and Purpose for Growth

 In today’s business landscape, profit-making is not the only factor that investors, shareholders, clients, or employees look at.
 It is more than financial performances.
-Leader’s today is expected to incorporate eco-friendly practices and ethical systems into the core of their business functions.
+Leaders today are expected to incorporate eco-friendly practices and ethical systems into the core of their business functions.

-A robust design with positive social implications is essential for organizations to flourish, not only in their business environment but also as part of the community.
+A robust design with positive social implications is essential for organisations to flourish, not only in their business environment but also as part of the community.

 Leaders prioritising sustainability and advocating social responsibility in their business structures stand out as individuals who are above business profitability.
 They project that their firm supports something more precious and for a bigger purpose.